 If the chip transaction fails, the customer is then forced to swipe the card and use its magnetic strip.
-By this time, a minute or more could have passed to process a transaction that should only take a few seconds, especially when you factor in time spent determining which payment method to use.
+A minute or more could pass to process a transaction that should only take a few seconds.

 The primary issue is that the card must be left in the reader until the authorization is completed.
 This is a huge step back from older technology, which (depending on your POS equipment and card processor) allowed you to swipe the card and put it away while the transaction was finishing.
 Magstripe cards were quickly swiped and transaction authorizations happened within seconds.

 What Is Quick Chip?

 Quick Chip is nothing more than a software update, although it’s an important one.
 It has been introduced by credit card companies as the next iteration of EMV technology.
 Visa offers this introduction video:

 With Quick Chip, one of the biggest changes is that the POS system retains the chip data when it requests an authorization.
 This is known as an Authorization Request Cryptogram, or ARQC.
 Once the ARQC is returned by the chip, the terminal will prompt the user to remove their card.

 Because the chip data is retained, this process can occur at any point during the transaction.
 When done in the middle of the transaction, the authorization is for a provisional transaction amount of what has been scanned at that time.
 This amount will not display to the customer, nor will it affect the final transaction authorization.